weitingwlin/TDBUwithScale/DataAnalysis/README.md

 * work_CI_TDBU.m :
 the script that readcompiled data (81 plant x 34 day), simulate null  model,  calculate CI of the TD, BU indices from null model, and make the CI figure.

-* work_CI_TDBU.m :
+* work_CI_TDBU_ln.m :
 the script that readcompiled data (81 plant x 34 day), simulate null model,  calculate CI of the TD, BU indices (with log-transformed aphid population) from null model, and make the CI figure.

 * work_supplement.m :
 The script to produce supplement figures.
-Including :  example TS, example 'scaling up', effect of spider, effect of larva and other species.
+Including :  example TS, overall trend, example 'scaling up', effect of spider, effect of larva and other species, number of egg clutches and newly hatched larva.

-* work_robust.m:
+* work_robust.m :
 The script that do the robust analysis of TDBU empirical data.
 Split the data into two subsets, on each do the analysis as in work_Ci_TDBU.m

+* work_otherthingsCV :
+The script that calculate coefficient of variation (CV) for ladybug and aphids at each scale, and make the figure.